Table of Content

 What are fossil fuels?

 Fossil fuels are the dead and decayed remains of plants and animals subjected to decades of pressure and temperature under the earth’s crust.
 Primarily fossil fuels are hydrocarbons.
 They are convenient and effective.
-They provide the calorific value required to fulfill our needs.
+They provide the calorific value required to fulfil our needs.
 Even though they are available in plenty right now, they are a non-renewable source of energy.
 The burning of fossil fuels is responsible for a large section of the world’s pollution index.

 Types of fossil fuels: